Wasps0/Wasps0.github.io/docs/index.md

 # THE GUIDE/THE MOD

 Welcome to the Unofficial Beginner Guide for MedianXL Sigma (MXLS) .
-This is a Guide designed not only as a minimalist guide for the most beginner but also a condensate of ready made guides and treads on many subject.
+This is a Guide designed not only as a minimalist guide for the most beginner but also a condensate of ready made guides and threads on many subject.

 This guide will only give you the most basic information, and redirect you to other more precise guides.